-16.2 Disabled children who need to be admitted to a school on the grounds of physical accessibility.
-The definition of disability is that contained within the Equality Act 2010.

-16.3 Children who have taken up, or are eligible for, a funded 2 year old place at the time of application.

-16.4 Those children who, at the time of entry, have a brother or sister attending the school.

-16.5 Children who attend day care or a voluntary or private sector pre-school on site at the school.
-If there are more applicants than places in this category, priority will be given within this group to children who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency and Access Geographic Information System.

-16.6 Those children who do not meet any of the above criteria Priority for any remaining places will be given to those who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency & Access Geographic Information System.
+- 16.2 Disabled children who need to be admitted to a school on the grounds of physical accessibility.
+The definition of disability is that contained within the Equality Act 2010. - 16.3 Children who have taken up, or are eligible for, a funded 2 year old place at the time of application. - 16.4 Those children who, at the time of entry, have a brother or sister attending the school. - 16.5 Children who attend day care or a voluntary or private sector pre-school on site at the school.
+If there are more applicants than places in this category, priority will be given within this group to children who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency and Access Geographic Information System. - 16.6 Those children who do not meet any of the above criteria Priority for any remaining places will be given to those who live closest to the school by the nearest designated public route as defined on the County Council Education Sufficiency & Access Geographic Information System.

 Headteachers can seek advice and assistance from the Admissions & Transport Services Manager in applying these criteria.
-17. If there are more children than places, any child who is not offered a place can only be reconsidered and admitted at a later point if the parents have put the child's name on the school's continued interest list.

-18. Once admitted to the Nursery School, the child is entitled to remain in a universal part time place until the term after he/she becomes five that is when they are statutory school age.

-N.B.
-In the case of a summer born child, parents must either take up the school reception place by the April before the child's fifth birthday; or else need to reapply through the next admission round for a place to start in the September as a year one child.
-See the Primary School admissions policy for more detail on deferring entry.

-19. Where a family ceases to be eligible for the extended entitlement, the free place should return to the universal entitlement level when the grace period expires, unless the parent/carer agrees to pay for the extended hours.
+- 17. If there are more children than places, any child who is not offered a place can only be reconsidered and admitted at a later point if the parents have put the child's name on the school's continued interest list. - 18.
+Once admitted to the Nursery School, the child is entitled to remain in a universal part time place until the term after he/she becomes five, that is when they are statutory school age. - N.B.
+In the case of a summer born child, parents must either take up the school reception place by the April before the child's fifth birthday; or else need to re-apply through the next admission round for a place to start in the September as a year one child.
+See the Primary School admissions policy for more detail on deferring entry. - 19.
+Where a family ceases to be eligible for the extended entitlement, the free place should return to the universal entitlement level when the grace period expires, unless the parent/carer agrees to pay for the extended hours.
 Schools offering the extended entitlement should explain this possibility in writing when offering the extended entitlement place.
 Parents/Carers must be allowed to keep the child in their universal entitlement place even if they cease to be eligible for the extended entitlement.

-20. Schools may allow the parent/carer to continue to access the extended hours on a fee paying basis but are not obliged to.
-Fee paid hours do not count towards a school's PAN.

-21. Nursery Schools may offer funded full time places for Reception children on their roll but are not obliged to.

-22. Any complaint about the operation of this admissions policy, for example in the case of a particular child who has been refused admission, should be directed to the Head of the school in the first instance and then to the Admissions & Transport Services Manager.

-23. There is no statutory right of appeal.
+- 20. Schools may allow the parent/carer to continue to access the extended hours on a fee paying basis but are not obliged to.
+Fee paid hours do not count towards a school's PAN. - 21.
+Nursery Schools may offer funded full time (25 hour) places for Reception children on their roll but are not obliged to.
+DfE funding for this is being discontinued at the end of March 2019, and any children remaining on roll in April 19 will thereafter be funded only for the universal 15 hours or extended entitlement where appropriate.
+Nursery Schools should advise parents/carers who may be affected when confirming a 25 hour funded place. - 22.
+Any complaint about the operation of this admissions policy, for example in the case of a particular child who has been refused admission, should be directed to the Head of the Nursery School in the first instance and then to the Admissions & Transport Services Manager. - 23.
+There is no statutory right of appeal.